 Houdini: The British Tours.
 I always enjoy these passion project/specialty books, and this one is an invaluable resource for us Houdini nuts.
-Derek has pretty much nailed down every engagement Houdini played in the UK and Scotland, and for the great majority of them, he's uncovered newspaper clippings and reviews that he's reproduced in full.
-(I'm thinking of sitting down and, using this book, filling in some of the gaps in Koval's Houdini Research Diaries.)
+Derek has pretty much nailed down every engagement Houdini played in the UK and Scotland, and for the great majority of them he's uncovered newspaper clippings and reviews that he reproduces in full.
+(I'm going to sit down and use this book to fill in some of the gaps in Koval's Houdini Research Diaries.)

 Reading this book one really gets a very good sense of what Houdini's day to day act consisted of -- what remained the same and what he varied.
 I was especially taken with the great many descriptions of how he presented his challenge packing crate escapes.
 It was somewhat of a revelation to me that he would encourage the challengers to insert fresh nails into the box onstage (so much for Houdini replacing the nails while the box was in his possession), and that the ropes used to encircle the crate were also nailed to the boards.
 I don't think I've every heard about this nailing of the ropes, yet this detail is in just about every newspaper account of these challenges.
 I was also interested in a review from Houdini's final tour in 1920 that says he performed the Milk Can!